Alvin V. Terry, Jr., PhD

 Jiliang Zhou, PhD

-His research focuses on smooth muscle biology.
-In particular, he examines the transcriptional control of vascular smooth muscle differentiation and phenotypic modulation.
+Investigates smooth muscle biology.
+In particular, the transcriptional control of vascular smooth muscle differentiation and phenotypic modulation.
 These studies are central to the management of vascular disease.